rust-lang/rust/doc/rust.md

 preemption point, and another task within is scheduled, pseudo-randomly.

-An executing task can yield control at any time, by making a library call to `core::task::yield`, which deschedules it immediately.
+An executing task can yield control at any time, by making a library call to `std::task::yield`, which deschedules it immediately.
 Entering any other non-executing state (blocked, dead) similarly deschedules the task.